-While there are no guarantees, and with hackers working overtime to develop software to beat the system, you can still feel relatively safe knowing that your financial institution employs the highest level of security possible to keep your information secure.
+While there are no guarantees, and with hackers working overtime to develop software to beat the system, you can still feel safe in the knowledge that your financial institution employs the highest level of security possible to keep your information secure.

 The Honeywell Lyric Controller protects your wireless home security system using 128-bit encryption, while the cameras use 256-bit encryption.
 Even with just 128-bit encryption, it would take the world population 77,000,000,000,000,000,000,000,000 years to crack the encryption key by testing every possible combination.

 The more secure your data is, the more secure your home is.
-To learn about more ways you can secure your home, download the Ultimate Guide to Home Security below.
+To learn about more ways you can secure your home, download the Ultimate Guide to Home Security.